irfanhakim-as/homelab-wiki/topics/pi-hole.md

 This details some recommended configuration options for a Pi-hole server setup:

-1. Block a group of client devices from accessing the internet (i.e. for local IoT devices):
+1. Block a group of client devices from accessing the internet (i.e. for local IoT devices) through DNS:

    - [Create a dedicated group](#adding-a-group) (i.e. `IoT`) for the client devices.